Most Stressful Cities for Workers

 Financial stress

-- Percentage of single-income families with children under 18: 10 points
+- Percentage of single-income families: 10 points

 - Income growth rate (based on median household income): 10 points